 For example, bovine collagen, the most common form of collagen, only increases the benefits for Type I and III collagen, and completely neglects the other three important types of collagen.
 This means less benefits for the consumer.
 When selecting a collagen supplement, it’s best to find a product that contains all five collagen types to ensure optimal results.

-In addition to its premium ingredients, one of the many reasons why Super Youth is the most desireable collagen supplement on the market is because of how easy it is to incorporate into your daily routine.
-It is flavorless and odorless and because it only contains hydrolyzed collagen peptides, it can easily be mixed with any food, or hot or cold beverage.
+In addition to its premium ingredients, one of the many reasons why Super Youth is the most desirable collagen supplement on the market is because of how easy it is to incorporate into your daily routine.
+It comes in a variety of delicious flavors like tropical punch, peach mango, and chocolate cake which can be easily added to water!
+However, the most versatile type of Super Youth is the unflavored collagen.
+It’s completely flavorless and odorless and can easily be mixed with any food, or hot or cold beverage.
 It is also gluten-free, non-GMO, contains 7g of protein and is only 30 calories per serving!